6 Ways to Beat Social Anxiety

 Everyone needs a room of one’s own, some more often than others.
-In Part 2 of this series on the various states of solitude, clinical psychologist Dr. Ellen Hendriksen offers tips on how to tell the difference between satisfied solitude and fearful avoidance.
+In Part 2 of this series on the various states of solitude, Savvy Psychologist Dr. Ellen Hendriksen offers tips on how to tell the difference between satisfied solitude and fearful avoidance.
 Plus - how to ease your social fears.

 Page 2 of 2